 Though you can visit the state at any time of the year and enjoy the calmness and serenity it has to offer you, it is always a good idea to visit during some festivals as you can explore the rich culture and tradition from a closer perspective.

 Onam, Vishu, Pulikali and Thrissur Pooram are few of the festivals during which you can have an enhanced Kerala Experience.

 Kerala the beautiful green land took birth on 1 November 1956.
 According to Hindu mythology Parasurama the sixth incarnation of Mahavishnu created Kerala.

 Initially Kerala was made up of three distinct areas Malabar, Cochin and Travancore.
 Archaeologists believe that the first citizens of Kerala were the Negrito people, the hunters.

-The next race in Kerala was believed to be the Austriches, who are same as the present day Australian Aborigines.
+The next race in Kerala was believed to be the Austriches, who are the same as the present day Australian Aborigines.
 They introduced cultivation of rice and vegetables which are still a main part of kerala culture.
-Then comes the Dravidians and Aryans who influenced the Kerala culture.
+Then came the Dravidians and Aryans who influenced the Kerala culture.

 Kerala has a unique position in the commercial field.
 Kerala was an important destination of travellers and traders because of its spices.
 Jewish and Arabs were the first to come here for trading.

-Then traders from almost all part of the world including Portuguese, Dutch, Chinese, Greek, Romans, French and British had came here leaving their marks in various fields of Kerala’s culture.
+Then traders from almost all parts of the world including Portuguese, Dutch, Chinese, Greek, Romans, French and British had come here leaving their marks in various fields of Kerala’s culture.
 Kerala society become a mix of people from various sections of Christianity, Hindu and Muslim.